 According to the Department of Social Services in New York, it is possible to become addicted to dextromethorphan.
 Some young people take it along with marijuana or alcohol to modify the high from the other drugs.
 This drug will not show up on a usual drug test so some teens think it is a safe drug to abuse.
 But while some studies report that DXM is not addictive, some abusers of the drug report cravings after they stop using it.

 A young person who starts abusing DXM may progress on to using other drugs, or he may find he can’t stop abusing this drug when he wants to.
 This is the point where he needs the assistance of a drug rehab to leave this habit behind.
-For almost 50 years, Narconon drug rehab centers have been helping people get sober.
+For over 50 years, Narconon drug rehab centers have been helping people get sober.

 Learn how this program can help someone you care about recover from abuse of dextromethorphan or any drug.